Water Usage Intensity KPI

 Ultimately, WUI aligns with broader business outcomes, including enhanced corporate responsibility and improved ROI metrics.

-Water Usage Intensity Interpretation
+Measuring Water Usage Intensity in Practice

 Common Pitfalls